search

 How to Defer JavaScript Execution and Improve Loading Times?

-I often encounter the question of how to defer the loading of JavaScript on WordPress websites (Defer Loading of Javascript).
-The main reason for wanting to do this is in order to improve the speed of your site and ensure that content is displayed before scripts are loaded.
+I often get asked how to defer JavaScript loading on WordPress sites.
+The main reason you’d want to do this is to improve page speed and make sure content is visible before scripts run.

 Why Defer JavaScript Loading?